Please welcome Amy from Real Food, Whole Health who does a great job introducing us to a topic that makes many of us think “ick” and “no way”! –Wardee

 How Enemas Work

-During her teaching, Dr. Campbell-McBride had a drugstore enema bag displayed so that we could see what it looked like and she went over the basics.
+While teaching, Dr. Natasha showed us a drugstore enema bag displayed and went over the basics.
 That helped a lot.
-And then I realized that you just go to the bathroom afterwards, so it’s not like there was this tremendous, gross mess in your house (again, who knows what I was really thinking happened!!!)
+And then I realized that you just go to the bathroom afterward, so there's no huge gross mess in your house.

 (click image to watch a tastefully done video about enemas)

-People get really worked up about the whole insertion thing.
-Honestly, it’s a super small tube and it’s inserted into the rectum a teeny bit, about the length of your pinky finger (much less for children), so it’s not like you see in the movies with these crazy machines and huge attachments and all.
-It’s not painful or really even uncomfortable.
+What about the insertion bit?
+The super small tube is inserted in the rectum only a teeny bit — about the length of your pinky finger (much less for children).
+It isn't painful or even uncomfortable.

 And, no, you won’t be walking funny afterward!